Lemon Verbena

 Perennial

 Lemon verbena is the tea plant that smells like honest lemonade without the sugar guilt.
 Deciduous in cooler winters, it often dies to the ground in subtropical and tropical Americas freezes and returns from the crown if mulch behaved.
 Container culture lets you drag dignity indoors when polar nonsense arrives.
-Leaves dry beautifully; fresh leaves bruise into syrups and cordials. ☀️💧 Sun and Water Requirements: - Full sun for essential oil intensity; leggy shade plants are sad sticks. - Well-drained, fertile soil; consistent moisture in containers, drier between waterings only if media is fast. - Prune hard in spring to reshape after winter dieback. ✂️ Methods to Propagate: - Softwood cuttings in warm months under humidity — reliable clone path. - Seeds: uncommon and variable; cuttings win.
+Leaves dry beautifully; fresh leaves bruise into syrups and cordials.
+Full sun for essential oil intensity; leggy shade plants are sad sticks.
+Well-drained, fertile soil; consistent moisture in containers, drier between waterings only if media is fast.
+Prune hard in spring to reshape after winter dieback.
+Softwood cuttings in warm months under humidity — reliable clone path.
+Seeds: uncommon and variable; cuttings win.
+Lemon Verbena: pick peak flavor when fruits soften slightly and detach easily -- birds are a parallel calendar.
+Harvest after dew dries to reduce mold in baskets.
+Jam batches same day if humidity is high; acid and sugar balance matter more than Instagram gloss.

 Good Neighbors